Facebook iconWhat are Embedding Models in Machine Learning? - F22 Labs

 Find Similarities

 They help in comparing data, like matching similar sentences in search engines.
+Many of these similarity checks are powered by machine learning models that learn how concepts relate to each other.

 It's like having a smart library assistant who can tell you, "If you liked Harry Potter, you might enjoy Percy Jackson" because they share similar themes and elements.
 Embeddings help computers make these connections by comparing their number patterns.
 When Netflix suggests shows you might like, it's often using embeddings to find similar content.